carpentries-incubator/pangenomics/_episodes/02-Annotation-with-Prokka.md

 You can also modify parameters as much as you need regarding the organism, gene and even locus tag you are looking for.

 > ## Genome annotation services
 > To know more about prokka you can read [Seemann T. 2014](https://academic.oup.com/bioinformatics/article/30/14/2068/2390517).
-[RAST](https://rast.nmpdr.org/) and [PATRIC](https://www.patricbrc.org/) are other valuable web-based genome annotation services.
-Rast also provides a user interface where you can storage your private genomes and share them with your colleagues.
-To use RAST as a commandline tool you can use the docker container [myRAST](https://github.com/nselem/myrast).
+Other valuable web-based genome annotation services are [RAST](https://rast.nmpdr.org/) and [PATRIC](https://www.patricbrc.org/).
+Both provides a web-user interface where you can storage your private genomes and share them with your colleagues.
+To use RAST as a command-line tool you can try the docker container [myRAST](https://github.com/nselem/myrast).
 {: .callout}

 > ## Exercise 2: Extracting tRNAs with Prokka